 Pursuant to Public Resources Code Section 21080.3.1, Inyo County consulted with California Native American tribes regarding the Proposed Project.
 Letters describing and providing formal notification of the Proposed Project was sent to eight tribes on January 14, 2023: the Big Pine Paiute Tribe of the Owens Valley, the Bishop Paiute Tribe, the Fort Independence Indian Community of Paiutes, the Lone Pine Paiute-Shoshone Tribe, the Timbisha Shoshone Tribe, the Twenty-Nine Palms Band of Mission Indians, the Cabazon Band of the Mission Indians, and the Torez Martinez Desert Cahuilla Indians.
 The letters requested a written response within 30 days if consultation with the tribes was desired.
 A Bishop Paiute Tribal member was present on-site during the cultural resources surface survey.
-Coordination and communication with the Bishop Paiute Tribe regarding the Proposed Project have taken place and is currently ongoing.
+Coordination and communication with the Bishop Paiute Tribe regarding the Proposed Project have taken place and is currently ongoing a representative of the Bishop Paiute Tribe is anticipated to be present during construction.